 - Individual graduate programs have the discretion to utilize face-to-face interviews or other means to verify that English language proficiency has been met.

 Foreign applicants should request official exam scores to be sent directly to Creighton University.
 Foreign students may enroll in Creighton University’s Intensive English Language Institute (IELI) program on a full-or part-time basis in order to improve their English skills.
 Individual programs may require higher minimum TOEFL scores.

 Once the international candidate has been accepted into the University as a full-time student, an affidavit of support for the cost of at least one semester is required before a certificate of eligibility (Form I-20) will be issued to the student.

 Creighton University requires all registered students who are not permanent U.S. residents or U.S. citizens to enroll in Creighton’s health insurance group plan offered for international students.
 The insurance is valid anywhere in the world during the policy term except the student’s home country or country of regular domicile.
 Coverage for dependents is also available.
-For more information, contact the Global Education Office, 402.280.2221.
+For more information, contact the Global Engagement Office, 402.280.2221.